Shopify pricing plans comparison showing costs and features for UK businesses

 Which Shopify Plan Should You Choose?

-Selecting the right plan depends on your current situation and growth trajectory.
-There are several things to consider, and in this case, asking the right questions upfront saves money in the long run.
-Here is our recommendation framework based on working with hundreds of Shopify merchants:
+The right plan depends on your current situation and where you are heading.
+Here is our recommendation framework, based on working with hundreds of Shopify merchants across different stages and sectors:

-Choose Starter if: You are an influencer, content creator or casual seller wanting to monetise your audience through social channels without maintaining a full store.
-Accept that the 5% transaction fee makes this uneconomical for serious volume.
+Choose Starter if: you are a content creator or social seller monetising an existing audience through social channels.
+Understand that the 5% transaction fee makes it uneconomical for any serious sales volume.
+At £5,000 per month, you are paying £250 in transaction fees against a £5 subscription.

-Choose Basic if: You are launching a new ecommerce business, expect to handle operations personally or with minimal staff, and want to prove your concept before investing in advanced features.
-Basic provides everything needed to run a legitimate online store.
+Choose Basic if: you are launching a new ecommerce business, expect to handle operations personally or with minimal staff, and want to prove your concept before investing in advanced features.
+Basic provides everything needed to run a legitimate, professional store.

-Choose Grow if: You have a small team needing admin access, want professional reporting to guide decisions, or are processing enough volume (roughly £10,000+ monthly) that the lower transaction fees offset the higher subscription cost.
+Choose Grow if: you have a small team needing admin access, you want professional reporting to guide decisions, or you are processing enough volume that the lower transaction fees offset the higher subscription.
+The break-even is typically around £10,000-£15,000 monthly revenue.
+See our analysis below.

-Choose Advanced if: You need custom reporting, sell internationally and want accurate duties calculation, use carrier-calculated shipping rates, or have a larger team requiring 15 staff accounts.
+Choose Advanced if: you need custom reporting, sell internationally and want accurate duties calculation at checkout, use third-party carrier-calculated shipping rates, or have a larger team requiring 15 staff accounts.
+Advanced also makes financial sense for stores doing £80,000-£100,000 or more per month, where the transaction fee difference covers the subscription cost many times over.

-Choose Plus if: You are exceeding £1 million in annual revenue, need multiple storefronts, require checkout customisation, have B2B operations, or need enterprise-grade support and account management.
+Choose Plus if: you are exceeding £1 million in annual revenue, need multiple storefronts, require checkout customisation, have B2B operations, or need enterprise-grade support and account management.
+The jump to Plus is a significant one, but for the right businesses the ROI from better conversion rates, checkout control and dedicated support makes it straightforward.

 How to Save Money on Shopify